 - When all of the plastic is removed, clean the area with mild soap and warm water to remove any remaining cleaning fluids from the cook top.
 This is especially important due to the flammibility of WD-40.

 - Always use caution when working with razor blades and WD-40.
 While the spray helps to loosen the burnt plastic, it can also make a slippery work surface!

 - There are special cleaning creams designed for cleaning cooked on messes from glass stovetops.
 They are available at most department and home improvement stores.

-- No WD-40?
+- Don’t have the above materials?
 Try laundry stain spray, kitchen cleaner, Windex or Mr. Clean Magic Eraser instead.

 - If you’re hesitant to use any chemicals, try placing an ice cube on the plastic to make it brittle and then scrape it off with razor blade.
 This works well for minor cases.

 - If the area smells of the burnt plastic, use the guide How to Remove Burnt Plastic Odors.